 Design TFOE with minimal thermal toxicity for neuron modulation

 The optoacoustic effect is known to be associated with photothermal effect.
-To minimize the thermal toxicity, in the present work, several strategies are performed.
-First, the optoacoustic conversion efficiency is maximized by choosing materials with high light absorption coefficient and thermal expansion coefficient.
+To minimize the thermal toxicity, in the present work, several strategies are developed and evaluated.
+First, the optoacoustic conversion efficiency is maximized by choosing CNT and PDMS mixture as the photoacoustic coating, as they have large light absorption coefficient and thermal expansion coefficient and have shown improved photoacoustic conversion compared to other material combinations.
 The mixture of CNT and PDMS was coated on the tapered fiber distal end to generate optoacoustic signal as preciously described.
-Second, to avoid the thermal accumulation during long burst treatment, short laser burst was applied, and the temperature increase was evaluated.
+Second, to avoid the thermal accumulation during a long burst treatment, short laser burst treatment was applied.
+The temperature increase under these bursts was evaluated.
 As shown in Figure 1 b-c, while applying a laser burst of 500 ms with 24 mW power, the GCaMP6f fluorescence intensity in neurons drops upon the optoacoustic treatment.
 The corresponding temperature was measured using a miniaturized ultrafast thermal probe, showing the temperature increase up to 2.5 ℃.
 The GCaMP6f shows a linear relationship between the fluorescence intensity drop and temperature change (Fig 1 e).
 This property is similar to rhodamine B and other thermal sensitive fluorescent dye, due to the fact the quantum yield is decreasing with elevated temperature, which is widely used for investigating temperature changes in various systems[25].
 Although the temperature increases are all below the previously reported threshold for thermal induced neural activation (ΔT˃5 ℃), the possibility of the thermal effect on the cell membrane capacitance change, thermal sensitive ion channels (e.g., TRPV1) activation and subsequently membrane depolarization cannot be excluded.
 Thus, in order to minimize the thermal effect, a 5 ms short laser burst with 52.4 mW laser power was used.
 As shown in Figure 1f-h, this dosage allows for successful neurostimulation with minor temperature increase, which makes it a good candidate for mechanism study of optoacoustic neuromodulation in the following sections.